This post contains affiliate links that earn commissions from qualifying purchases.

 “Most stories, at their core, involve someone finding out that What Everyone Knows is or is not true, and what they do with that information.” — Catherynne M. Valente (Wonderbook, p.
 224)

 In the section on beginnings, the author provides an in-depth look at the process he went through to develop the beginning of his novel Finch.
-I normally don’t like when authors self-promote their works in books on the craft of writing (or when agents promote their authors).
-This is often a marketing ploy to get readers to buy those books.
+I normally don’t like when authors self-promote their works in books on the craft of writing (or when agents promote their authors), because it often feels like a marketing ploy to get readers to buy those books.
 However, VanderMeer uses his personal experience with writing a novel to show the trials and errors throughout the decision-making process of writing the perfect opening for his novel.
 This approach made sense and was quite useful.

 “I have more of a sense of being like a sculptor, working on a block of stone and revealing more and more of what already exists within the stone…For me, it’s all one thing, the writing and revising.” — Jeffrey Ford (Wonderbook, p.
 246)